 “Oh wow,” I say.

 “Yeah,” she says.
 “They’re not for everyone.
 Nobody has reviewed them yet on Amazon.
+I sell a couple a week, though.
 I price them pretty low so that people who really want them will be able to afford them.
 I guess I won’t be able to do that anymore.”

 “I can have this?”
 I say.